AppliedAcousticsChalmers/nidaqmxAio/README.md

 `-aop <float>` or `--aoPeak <float>`:
 The analog output absolute peak expected in volts (default: `1.0`)

-`-sv <bool>` or `--save_file <bool>`:
+`-sv <string>` or `--save_file <string>`:
-Choose to save the collected data.
-You will be asked to provide the desired filename after the measurement.
-Leave blank for the default name `meas_` (default: `False`)
+If specified the collected data are saved, in the given filename.  (default: `no`)

 `-bf <int>` or `--bufferSize <int>`:
-Buffer size in samples of the input channels (default: `2048`)
+Buffer size in samples of the input channels.
+This is used also as the time window for the analysis done at the live post-processing preview. (default: `8192`)

-`-cal <bool>`or `--calibration <bool>`:
+`-cal <string>`or `--calibration <string>`:
-Run the calibration measurement script and save the callibration coefficient and the microphone sensitivity in file.
+If set as `new`, the calibration measurement script is run and the calibration coefficient and microphone sensitivity are saved.
+You will be asked to specify the name of the saved file (leave blank for the default name `calibration_cal`) and the microphone sensitivity.
 If not defined, the sensitivity used is for the microphone B&K type 4190.
-If defined, you will be asked to set a filename for the calibration (leave blank for the default name `calibration_cal`)

 `-pp <string>` or `--postProcess <string>`:
-Run the chosen post processing script directly after measuring is completed.
-You will be asked for the calibration filename and block size for the analysis.
+Run the chosen post processing script.
+You will be asked to select the directory and a the file from a list, as well as the block size for the analysis (not selecting a file will cause the script to run for all the files in the selected directory with the file extension`.np[yz]`, except the calibration files).
 Results will be saved as `<measurement_name>_TFs`.
 Current choices:
 `no` - don't run post process scripts
 `TF` - run transfer function process script using the H1 estimator (default: `no`)

-`-opp <string>` or `onlyPostProcess <string>`
-Same as above, without taking new measurement.

 ### TODO
 The acquisition algorithm works as is, but further post processing methods are needed to get results other than a transfer function.